department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/topline-summary.md

         -   Do users know about other search utilities - find a facility, yellow ribbon
             -   Most participants found Find a Facility due to it's placement on the header.
 Participants had more trouble finding Find a Form and usually utilized global search to look for a form.
         -   How is the search experience different for users across benefit hubs?
-            -   In their past expereince, participants with healthcare related questions were looking at eBenefits first.
+            -   In their past experience, participants with healthcare related questions were looking at eBenefits first.
     -   **Where do users look for information if they don't find it via VA.gov search?**
-            -   Google and sites found via Google.
-Veteran Facebook communities and Reddit,
+           -   Many looked for information on eBenefits.
+Participants also utilize Google and sites found via Google.
+A few mention Veteran Facebook communities and Reddit.
         -   How do users see VA.gov search separate from Google?
+             -   One participant commented that they trust pages on VA.gov moreso than results on Google.
 2. Hypothesis: What is your hypothesis for this research?

     -   Veterans will experience the following pain points which will lead to veterans perceiving our site search to be ineffective: